 All our solar panel products are backed by the 12-year product warranty and 25-year performance guarantee, though panels routinely outlast the warranty.
 All of our panel manufacturers are expected to last 40 years.
 Please call for warranty details.

 I heard that solar is expensive to maintain?

 Absolutely not.
 Our installations are warrantied for 10 years for any workmanship defect.
-As for the panels and inverters, they have 25-year performance guarantee and 12-year product defect warranty.
-If anything does go wrong your system monitoring system will notify you and we will send someone out to look at the system…free of charge.
+As for the panels and inverters themselves, they have a 25-year performance guarantee and 12-year product defect warranty.
+If anything does go wrong with your panels, the monitoring system will notify you and we will send someone out to look at the system…free of charge.